-Artia is one of these entrepreneurs that started very young, found a problem they could resolve and turned it into a business.
-Age is really not a problem if you find an idea and you stick to it long enough to pay off.
+Artia is one of these entrepreneurs that started very young, found a problem they could resolve, and turned it into a business.
+Age is really not a problem if you find an idea and stick to it long enough to pay off.
 Here is what I found out:

-Cristian: Hi Artia and welcome aboard.
+Hi Artia, and welcome aboard.
 Tell us a few words about you.

-Cristian: You went at the Columbia University.
+You went to the Columbia University.
 What influence do you think a University has on an entrepreneur’s life?